RHEnVision/provisioning-backend/CONTRIBUTING.md

 * HTTP routes go into `internal/routes` package.
 * HTTP middleware go into `internal/middleware` package.
 * Monitoring metrics are in `internal/metrics` package.
 * Use the standard library context package for context operations.
-Context keys are defined in `internal/ctxval` as well as accessor functions.
 * Database connection is at `internal/db`, HTTP service clients are in `internal/clients`.
 * Do not introduce `utils` or `tools` common packages.
 * Keep the line of sight (happy code path).